OussamaHaff/oussamahaff_dev/content/posts/03_understanding_jetpack_compose_syntax.md

 ## Basic OOP
 Let's say we want to print the result of the multiplication of two floats.
-By using the classical approach of Object-Oriented Programming, we can write something like this in Kotlin :
+By using the classical approach of Object-Oriented Programming, we can write something like this in Kotlin:

 > *You can actually run this code snippet to test it !*